|

 Read e-Path's eCommerce Payment Gateway Blog on how the world can work towards genuinely ending credit card and identity data theft and the majority of credit card fraud. |

 Credit card fraud is one of the most challenging issues facing business, credit card providers, the banking industry and law enforcement authorities today.
-According to
+According to industry sources fraud costs in the area of $2.4 billion dollars+ per year (world wide) and is on the rise.

 But firstly, what exactly does credit card fraud mean to you, the business owner?
 Consider this all too common scenario sent in from a new e-Path gateway merchant.
 We have published it here with permission as it perfectly illustrates not only the risks of